timquinlan/nginxplus-loadbalancing/README.md

 Since they are all evenly weighted at 5 this will have no affect on normal operations.
 However when a failure and recovery of an upstream occurs, weight will come into play.
 Slow_start is defined as:
 >the time during which the server will recover its weight from zero to a nominal value, when unhealthy server becomes healthy, or when the server becomes available after a period of time it was considered unavailable.

 In this example, once and upstream server recovers and is marked as healhty, it's weight will progressively go from 0 to 5 over a period of 30 seconds.
-Since least_time considers an upstream server's weight this will prevent a newly recovered upstream server from getting flooded with requests.
+Since least_time considers an upstream  server's weight this will prevent a newly recovered upstream from getting flooded with requests initially.